-Yes, your Qantas Frequent Flyer points will expire if you have no activity on your account for 18 months.
+Your Qantas points will expire if you have no qualifying activity on your account for 18 months.
 Per the Qantas information page:

-“To ensure you keep your Qantas Points from expiring, you'll need to earn or use Qantas Points through your account at least once every 18 months.”
+“To ensure you keep your Qantas Points from expiring you'll need to earn or use Qantas Points through your account at least once every 18 months.
+This includes earning or using Qantas Points with our program partners, but does not include transferring points to or from an Eligible Family Member (Family Transfer) or the transfer of points from Qantas Business Rewards.”

 How To Ensure Your Qantas Points Don't Expire